-If it were possible for a moment to move beyond the restraints of this dimension we call time and see the cross from the eternal perspective, that is what we would hear Jesus say.
+If it were possible for a moment to move beyond the restraints of this dimension we call time and.
+See the cross from the eternal perspective.
+That is what we would hear Jesus say.
 All is well.
 Your sins are forgiven forever.
-Now, answer this question: Does that realization cause you to want to go out and sin, or does it cause you to want to live a godly lifestyle because of your great love and appreciation for Jesus?
+Now, answer this question: Does that realization cause you to want to go out and sin, or does it cause you to want to live selflessly and loving toward others in God's love for you and your great love for Jesus?

+Father,

-Dear Father, Thank You the Thank You that all of my sins have been forgiven.
-Your grace is so much bigger and generous than I have imagined it to be at times.
+Thank You that all of my sins have been forgiven.
+Your grace is so much bigger and more generous than I have imagined it to be.
 I accept the truth that You hold nothing against me anymore and that You never become angry with me.
-I choose now to forgive myself for the same things You have already forgiven through the cross.
+I choose now to forgive myself for the same things You have already suffered on my behalf through the cross.
 I love You, Lord, and am overwhelmed with gratitude for Jesus.
-Allow my lifestyle to express that gratitude from this day forward.
-Thank You, Father.
+Allow Jesus' life in me to express that love to others from this day forward.
+Thank you that You are glorified by my genuine affection for others which is the very thing that will cause me not to sin against them.